Deepali-Kundwani/Quiz/README.md

-# Quiz
-Basic Quiz:-
-Containing QNAs to check whether you know me?
+A quiz containing questions to check how better you know me?
 Displaying highest score at the end.